-Mugan finally challenges the sentence imposed by the district court under the sentencing guidelines.
-He argues that the district court erred by granting an obstruction of justice enhancement based upon letters he wrote to family members and by departing upward.
-The review of findings of fact at sentencing is for clear error, and application of the guidelines to the facts is reviewed de novo.
+We initially address Mugan's argument that the district court erred by granting an obstruction of justice enhancement based upon letters he wrote to family members and by departing upward because of his use of sleeping medication to facilitate his crime, his propensity for committing future crimes, and the seriousness of his past conduct.
+The review of findings of fact at sentencing is for clear error and this remains true after Booker.
 United States v.
-Dillard, 370 F.3d 800, 804 (8th Cir.
-2004).
-The reasonableness of the district court's sentencing departures are reviewed for abuse of discretion, and whether the district court based its departure on a permissible factor is reviewed de novo.
+Mashek, 406 F.3d 1177, 1181 (8th Cir.
+2003).
+The reasonableness of the district court's sentencing departures are reviewed for abuse of discretion, and whether the district court based its departures on a permissible factor is reviewed de novo.
 United States v.
-Long Turkey, 342 F.3d 856, 859-60 (8th Cir.
-2003).
+Long Turkey, 342 F.3d 856, 859-60.